Your DGSOM, Your Community

 • Plan interfaith events with our colleagues at DGSOM, UCLA Health and all our affiliated hospitals (Olive View, Harbor, Cedars, VA) to promote a spirit of standing together, health, and well-being amongst our entire community.

-• Student Coordinators: Myles Anderson, Andy Chung, Deborah Cheng, DeAndre Guyton
+• Student Advisors: Myles Anderson, Andy Chung, DeAndre Guyton

 • Faculty Advisor: Daphne Calmes, MD